Infant formula: Bacterial Contamination

 Like many prepared food products, infant formulas are occasionally contaminated with disease causing bacteria, occasionally at the source of production.
-Cronobacter sakazakii, is one bacteria that has been occasionally found in infant formula products, likely due to its association with dried foods.
+Cronobacter sakazakii (formerly Enterobacter sakazakii), is a Gram-negative bacterium that has been occasionally found in infant formula products, likely due to its association with dried foods.
 Rarely, use of powdered infant formula (PIF) has been associated with serious illness, and even death, due to infection with Cronobacter sakazakii and other microorganisms that can be introduced to PIF during its production.
 Although C. sakazakii can cause illness in all age groups, infants are believed to be at greatest risk of infection.
 Between 1958 and 2006, there have been several dozen reported cases of C. sakazakii infection worldwide.
 The WHO believes that such infections are under-reported.
 In November 2025, infant formula contaminated with spores of the bacteria Clostridium botulinum, the causative agent of botulism, were detected as the cause of an outbreak of infant botulism sickening 13.

+In January 2026, Nestlé issued a global recall of some batches of infant formula, due to the presence of cereulide, a heat-stable toxin produced by some strains of Bacillus cereus, B. megaterium and related species.
+The cereulide was found in a Nestlé production facility in the Netherlands.
+Danone also recalled a single batch of infant formula.
+The contaminated ingredient was arachidonic acid oil from Chinese supplier Cabio Biotech.